-This section of the Trans Canada trail runs along a pipeline access road from Extension Road to Nanaimo River Road.
+This section of the Trans Canada Trail runs from Spruston Road to Timberland Lake.

 The trail is half single track near the Spruston Road end, then turns into logging road.
 It's well signed.
 Some of the signs can be tough to see in the trees though so keep a lookout at logging road forks to make sure you are the right track.

 Note: There is no bridge over the Nanaimo River at this time.

 A 3.8 km hike from Haslem Creek to Christie Falls along the Trans Canada Trail.

 The official start to this part is at the entrance to the Haslem Creek trail but you can drive a kilometre south along rough logging roads and start hiking there.
 The route passes under the power lines and into the bush.
 You can drive in a truck to 1.5 km south of the Haslem Creek trailhead.
 The road isn't very exciting to walk on.

 Right next to Duke point ferry terminal is a beautiful Park and trail to the point.
 After driving past some of the industrial area you park, walk under the highway, and then are treated with amazing views of Nanaimo.

 The trail starts with flat easy trail then goes up and over some small stairs and down the other side.
 From there you take the easy trail around to jack's point.
 You can explore the shoreline in a few of the places.
 The trail is 5km to the point and back.

 The Juan de Fuca Marine Trail is a 47km coastal hike on the southern west coast of Vancouver Island.
 It runs from China Beach near Sooke to Botanical Beach in Port Renfrew.
 It has considerable elevation gain and loss and can be very muddy in sections.
 All that up and down amounts to over 8000 feet.
 It stays near sea level for the most part so there are a lots of small ridges and valleys.
 Most people take about 4 days to hike the entire trail or you can day-hike from any trailhead.